 We’ve not even talked about how all of this affects the most important person in the entire tattooing process – the customer.
 How are potential clients influenced by these statistics?
 Are they more inclined to book in with someone who has more followers?

-If you’re a blogger or tattooist feeling disheartened about your seemingly small following that you’re struggling to grow… don’t worry and don’t be tempted to pay for it.
+If you’re a blogger or tattooist feeling disheartened about your seemingly small following that you’re struggling to grow… don’t worry and don’t be tempted to pay for it with shortcuts.
 Just keep doing your thing.
 Truthfully, the real world can reward us in ways that social media never can.

 Tattooing will always be worth so much more than those digits at the top of our profiles.
 It’s an artistic process that can only every truly be understood through experiencing it in person.
 Tattooers, what you do, it a thing of substance – carved from a rich history and kept alive through people coming together in the physical world.